NEET Counselling: MCC invites applications from children of COVID warriors under special quota

 Medical Counselling Committee (MCC) has invited applications from children of COVID warriors for MBBS and BDS admission.

-The Medical Counselling Committee (MCC) has invited applications from children of COVID warriors for MBBS and BDS admission.
+The Medical Counselling Committee (MCC) has invited applications from children of COVID warriors for MBBS and BDS admission through a notification on its official website mcc.nic.in.

 Candidates who have qualified NEET and meet the required eligibility criteria will have to send application forms, along with all supporting documents to the Directorate of Medical Education (DME) or Directorate Health Services (DHS), who will then forward to MCC for allotment as per NEET merit list.

 As per the Ministry of Health and Family Welfare, “Covid Warriors means Public healthcare providers including community health workers, who may have to be in direct contact and care of COVID-19 patients and who may be at risk of being impacted by this.”